ade-verd/42_snowcrash/level14/Ressources_adv/README.md

 So we need to search what the hexadecimal value of 3014 which is 0xbc6.

 The register used is still `eax`.
 We have to replace the register value after `getuid` syscall and before comparisons.
 We can do that with a breakpoint.

+5. Modify the value of the register used by `getuid`

 ```shell
 gdb /bin/getflag